 Before joining Initiatives, Ms. Guyer consulted on projects related to creating access to health commodities and technologies (medicines, contraceptives and diagnostics) in developing countries.
 She also spent seven years as a program officer at a nonprofit organization dedicated to providing development assistance and humanitarian relief.
 Ms. Guyer has traveled and worked extensively in Africa as well as in Bangladesh, Jordan and Guatemala.
 She speaks French and has a working knowledge of Spanish and two Bantu languages.

 As a Project Assistant with Initiatives, Jackie McConlogue supports the administrative and financial components of several projects.
 She also provides office management support at Initiatives' headquarters in Boston.
-Prior to joining the team at Initiatives, Ms. McConlogue served as a Spanish teacher with IES Language Institute and as an office manager for a Denver-based nonprofit public access television station and media education organization.
+Prior to joining the team at Initiatives, Ms. McConlogue served as a Spanish instructor with IES Language Institute and as an office manager for a Denver-based nonprofit public access television station and media education organization.